 Let’s get Rolling!

-I want you to follow the steps that i do with me.
+Please follow the steps that I do with me.
 Please register on SEMRush following the steps list below.

 Click on the – ‘Get A Free 7 Day Trail’ Button